jversoza/MTEC2002/index.markdown

 * Programming exercises - to be turned in **electronically via github**
 	* Writing your own code
 	* Reading and modifying other people's code (including your peers)
+	* Will be executed using unit tests
+	* Will be run through pylint

 Quizzes:
 * 4 x 10 minute quizzes